fluxcd/notification-controller/docs/spec/v1beta2/providers.md

 `.spec.proxy` is an optional field to specify an HTTP/S proxy address.

+### Interval

+`.spec.interval` is a required field with a default of ten minutes that specifies the time interval at which the controller reconciles the provider with its Secret references.

 ### Suspend

 `.spec.suspend` is an optional field to suspend the provider.